The ultimate drag-and-drop LVGL editor & GUI builder.

 What platforms and boards does PicoPixel support?

-PicoPixel generates standard LVGL C code that runs on any platform with an LVGL port — including ESP32 (all variants including ESP32-P4), STM32, Arduino, Raspberry Pi Pico, NXP, Renesas, and Linux-based systems.
+PicoPixel generates standard LVGL C code that runs on any platform with an LVGL port, including ESP32 (all variants including ESP32-P4), STM32, Arduino, Raspberry Pi Pico, NXP, Renesas, and Linux-based systems.
 We have tested on boards from LILYGO, M5Stack, Waveshare, Guition, Elecrow, and Adafruit.
+If your hardware runs LVGL, the exported code will work on it.

 How is PicoPixel different from SquareLine Studio?

 PicoPixel is browser-based (no installation), supports real-time team collaboration, and includes a live LVGL simulator powered by WebAssembly.
 SquareLine Studio is a desktop application that requires a paid license for commercial use.
-PicoPixel is free for commercial projects with no restrictions.
+PicoPixel is significantly more affordable, with a generous free tier and competitively priced paid plans.
 For a detailed side-by-side breakdown, see our LVGL editor comparison.

 How does PicoPixel compare to other LVGL editors?